vp89/vp89.github.io/_posts/2019-03-19-simple-postgres-schema-compare.md

 rm remote.sql
 ```

+Replace `<localUsername>`, `<localDatabase>`, `<remoteHost>`, `<remotePort>`, `<remoteUser>`, `<remoteDatabase>` with your relevant values.

+The third line of the script opens `p4merge` which is my diff GUI of choice on Mac.
+Feel free to swap in your preferred tool here, or [read my guide on using p4merge on Mac](https://vincepergolizzi.com/programming/2017/11/22/setup-p4merge-git-diff-osx.html).

 You will notice I am using the `-w` flag only on my remote call, this is because I don't want it to prompt me for a password, but rather take it from a local dot file.
 This makes the schema compare a convenient one-liner and allows me to quickly iterate on my database schema as I am building the rest of my app.

+I am using -x and -O to remove any permissions related DDL.
+This is because usernames may change across environments and I want this script to just focus on the schema which holds my app's data.

+I am also using sed to remove any comments, different versions of Postgres or different environments may output slightly different comments and I don't want to see diffs which don't actually represent a real diff of my schema.

 Before we can go ahead and run that, we will need to create or add to our `pgpass` file.
 This is a dot file that allows you to pass in database passwords to the various Postgres CLI utilities.
-If you know what this file is and how to use, ensure that there is an entry to match the remote you setup in your script.
+If you are already familiar with this file, ensure that there is an entry to match the remote you setup earlier in the schema compare script.

 If you have never used a `pgpass` file before, let's first create it: